Vest Family Trust – how to wind up old Family Trust

 You ask if there is any value in the Trustee of the Family Trust now appointing you, as the husband, as the Appointor.

 Trustees normally do not have that power.
 You could, however, include the Trustee as a third Appointor.
-In this case, in the above example, the Trustee wears two hats.
-One as the trustee.
+In this case, in the above example, the Trustee wears two hats—one as the trustee.
 And the second is as the third Appointor.
 It is probably not needed but does no harm.

 Lodge the final Family Trust tax return after the Family Trust Vesting pack is signed

 Q: Our accountant prepared the tax return for the Family Trust for the financial year that just ended.
-He intends to notify ATO the Family Trust is not lodging tax returns in the future.
+He intends to notify ATO that the Family Trust will not be lodging tax returns in the future.
 We now need to build the Family Trust Vesting pack.
 Is it necessary to prepare a return for the period for the following financial year?
 Or can we simply rely on the tax return for last year’s financial year?

 A: The best practice is to sign all the documents relating to the Family Trust Vesting Deed and then lodge the final Family Trust tax return.
-But if the final Family Trust tax return has already been correctly lodged then you do not need to do another one.
+But if the final Family Trust tax return has already been correctly lodged, you do not need to do another one.
 But you do need to let the ATO know that the Family Trust is finished.
 Our letter of advice sets out how the accountant does this.

-To end a Family Trust get a balance sheet showing ‘nil’
+To end a Family Trust, get a balance sheet showing ‘nil’

 Q: Our accountant has financial statements for the Family Trust for the last financial year.
-If we wish to build your Family Trust Vesting Deed pack is it necessary to prepare financial statements for the following financial year?
+If we wish to build your Family Trust Vesting Deed pack, is it necessary to prepare financial statements for the following financial year?
 Or can we simply rely on the financial statements for the last financial year?

 A: A balance sheet (statement of financial position) provides a snapshot of your assets and liabilities.
 It shows the Family Trust’s net worth.
 This is at a single point in time.
 (This is unlike other financial statements.
 Such as profit and loss reports.
 These only give information about your Family Trust over a period of time.)